-We have audited the accompanying consolidated balance sheets of Smith & Wesson Holding Corporation and subsidiaries as of April 30, 2007 and 2006 and the related consolidated statements of income and comprehensive income, stockholders' equity, and cash flows for the years then ended.
-We have also audited the schedule listed in the accompanying index for the years ended April 30, 2007 and 2006.
+We have audited the accompanying consolidated balance sheets of Smith & Wesson Holding Corporation and subsidiaries as of April 30, 2008 and 2007 and the related consolidated statements of income and comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended April 30, 2008.
+We have also audited the schedule listed in the accompanying index for the years ended April 30, 2008, 2007 and 2006.
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.